The SLU climate fund

 The steering group submits proposals for decisions.
 The vice-chancellor makes the final decision on how the resources of the climate fund will be used.

-- Purchase of electric car (Mats Pehrsson, Lövsta)
+- Energy mapping (Mats Pehrsson, Lövsta)